Updated: Apr 22

 Engineering companies and state authorities may become potential defendants in crosswalk position negligence cases.
-A pedestrian accident lawyer might be able to tell you the complicated details of your case.
+A California Personal Injury Attorney might be able to tell you the complicated details of your case.

 Paralysis or other loss of control due to spinal cord injuries

 Broken bones or injury to other areas of the musculoskeletal system are examples of orthopedic injuries.